messages on the moon the moon had been full yesterday:thumb296052643:

 Where God blessed my garden in Eden with peace

-There, where I lay on a cloud softer than foam
+There, I lay on a cloud softer than foam

 When the day splits into two halves, you see me